-Our first impression of Granada wasn’t very pleasant.
-We couldn’t find parking and it is pretty challenging to drive, making it very difficult to visit.
+Our first impression of Granada wasn’t charming.
+We couldn’t find parking, and it is pretty challenging to drive, making it very difficult to visit.
 Plus, we didn’t feel the same cool vibe of Malaga or Cordoba.
-And on top of it, the first meal was pretty bad… which was really unlucky because this is a fine city to eat!
+And on top of it, the first meal was pretty bad… which was really unlucky because this is a fine city to eat in!
 On the plus side, things only got better from that!
-Once we got to the historic neighborhoods we were charmed.
-And Alhambra is simply out this world!
-Besides the mandatory Alhambra visit, you can go to the cathedral and walk through the different shopping streets, have a day trip to the Sierra Nevada or go hiking in Los Cahorros!
-There’s plenty of fun things to do in Granada!
+Once we got to the historic neighborhoods, we were charmed.
+And Alhambra is simply out of this world!
+Besides the mandatory Alhambra visit, you can go to the cathedral and walk through the different shopping streets, have a day trip to the Sierra Nevada, or go hiking in Los Cahorros!
+There are plenty of fun things to do in Granada!

 When is the best time to visit Granada?

 We visited Granada in August, so it was very hot (not very wise of us), during daytime temperature can reach 35º to 37º.
 In Summer, it is almost compulsory to bring walking shoes, you are going to walk a lot, and it is worth it.